adluck/firekyt/replit.md

 ✓ Enhanced caching headers with aggressive no-cache directives to prevent stale widget content ✓ Verified widget update functionality with visual debugging system - confirmed changes apply instantly to published widgets ✓ Widget editing system now fully operational - database updates, iframe generation, and published widget display all working correctly
+✓ Added top spacing to widgets by increasing top padding from 20px to 30px for better visual balance ✓ Fixed widget layout by changing justify-content from center to flex-start to make top padding visible ✓ Widget content now aligns to top instead of being centered, creating visible orange space at the top

 ## User Preferences